redis/redis-doc/topics/acl.md

 By default there is a single user defined, that is called *default*.
-We can use the `ACL LIST` command in order to check the currently active ACLs and verify what the configuration of a freshly stared and unconfigured Redis instance is:
+We can use the `ACL LIST` command in order to check the currently active ACLs and verify what the configuration of a freshly started, defaults-configured Redis instance is:

     > ACL LIST
     1) "user default on nopass ~* +@all"